 According to research published in the Journal of Psychoactive Drugs, halfway houses and sober homes are highly effective in the ongoing treatment of substance use disorder.

-Halfway homes and sober houses have high retention rates, and the individuals that commit to 90 days or more were overall much more likely to remain sober both at the halfway house and for months afterward.
+Halfway homes and sober houses have high retention rates, and the individuals who commit to 90 days or more are much more likely to remain sober both at the halfway house and for months afterward.

 Cost of Halfway Houses

 Halfway houses tend to cost less than sober living houses, but the overall cost can vary depending on location, amenities, etc. You can expect to spend anywhere between a few hundred to a few thousand dollars at a halfway home.

 Does Insurance Cover Halfway Houses?